-The wireless network adapters of the PCs were manually configured for best rate.
-WPA2 encryption with AES was activated with a key having twenty six hexadecimal characters.
-MCS was monitored in the AP along the experiments.
-It was typically MCS 15 both for transmit and receive.
+The wireless network adapters of the PCs were manually configured for a nominal rate of 54 Mbps.
+No encryption was used.
+Transmit and receive rates were monitored in the AP during the experiments.
+They were typically 54 Mbps.
 For every TCP packet size in the range 0.25k-64k bytes, and for every corresponding UDP datagram size in the same range, data were acquired for WPA2 PTMP and PTP links at OSI levels 1 (physical layer) and 4 (transport layer) using the setup of Fig. 1.
-For every TCP packet size an average TCP throughput was calculated from a set of experiments.
-This value was included as the bandwidth parameter for every corresponding UDP test, giving average jitter and average percentage datagram loss.
+For every TCP packet size an average TCP throughput was calculated from a series of experiments.
+This value was considered as the bandwidth parameter for every corresponding UDP test, giving average jitter and average percentage datagram loss.

-At OSI level 1, signal to noise ratios (SNR, in dB) and noise levels (N, in dBm) were measured in the AP.
-Signal indicates the strength of the radio signal the AP receives from a client PC, in dBm.
+At OSI level 1, signal to noise ratios (SNR, in dB) and noise levels (N, in dBm) were obtained in the AP.
+Signal gives the strength of the radio signal the AP receives from a client PC, in dBm.
 Noise means how much background noise, due to radio interference, exists in the signal path between the client PC and the AP, in dBm.
-The lower (more negative) the value is, the weaker the noise.
+The lower the value is, the weaker the noise.
 SNR indicates the relative strength of client PC radio signals versus noise in the radio signal path, in dB.
 SNR is a good indicator for the quality of the radio link between the client PC and the AP.
 The measured data were similar for all types of experiments.
 Typical values are shown in Fig. 2.
-The links had good, high, SNR values.
+The links exhibited good, high, SNR values.

-The main average TCP and UDP results are summarized in Table I, both for WPA2 and Open PTMP and PTP links.
-The statistical analysis, including calculations of confidence intervals, was carried out as in [24].
+The main average TCP and UDP results are summarized in Table I, for Open PTMP and PTP links.
+The statistical analysis, including calculations of confidence intervals, was made as in [24].

-In Fig. 3 polynomial fits were made (shown as y versus x), using the Excel worksheet, to the TCP throughput data for PTMP and PTP links, where R2 is the coefficient of determination.
-It indicates the goodness of fit.
+In Fig. 3 polynomial fits were made (shown as y versus x), using the Excel worksheet, to the TCP throughput data both for PTMP and PTP links, where $R^2$ is the coefficient of determination.
+It gives the goodness of fit.
 If it is 1.0 it means a perfect fit to data.
 It was found that, on average, the best TCP throughputs are for PTP links (Table I).
-There is a very significant degradation of 46% in passing from PTP to PTMP.
+There is a very significant degradation of 45% in passing from PTP to PTMP.
 This is due to increase of processing requirements for the AP, so as to maintain links between two PCs.
-In comparison to Open data (Table I) PTP results are within the experimental error.
-For WPA2 and PTMP there is a decrease of 8% in TCP throughput, larger than the experimental error.
-Fig. 3 shows that there is a fair increase in TCP throughput with packet size.
-For small packets the overhead is large, as there are small amounts of data that are sent in comparison to the protocol components.
+In comparison to Fig. 3 shows that there is a fair increase in TCP throughput with packet size.
+For small packets there is a large overhead, as there are small amounts of data that are sent in comparison to the protocol components.
 The role of the frame is very heavy in Wi-Fi.
 For larger packets, overhead decreases; the amount of sent data overcomes the protocol components

 In Figs. 4-5, the data points representing jitter and percentage datagram loss were joined by smoothed lines.
-It was found that, on average, jitter performances are not very significantly different between PTP and PTMP links, considering a large error bar in the 32k data point of the PTMP curve (Fig. 4).
-For Open links jitter performance degrades, on average, in passing from PTP to PTMP.
-This is due to increase of processing requirements for the AP, so as to maintain links between two PCs.
-For PTMP, in passing from Open to WPA2 jitter performance decreases.
+It was found that, on average, jitter performances are not very significantly different between PTP and PTMP links, considering two large error bars in the 8k and 16k data point of the PTMP curve (Fig. 4).
+Although the average values for PTMP are lower than for PTP.
+But we would expect a decrease of jitter performance in passing from PTP to PTMP due to increase of processing requirements for the AP, for maintaining links between two PCs.
 For PTP it can be seen that, for small sized datagrams, jitter is small.
 There are small delays in sending datagrams.
 Latency is also small.
 Jitter increases for larger datagram sizes.
-For PTMP and both for Open [20] and WPA2 links there are initial oscillations of the jitter curves that are so far unexplained.